MeoMix/StreamusChromeExtension/README.md

 <h2>Development</h2>

 Start by cloning the development branch.
-All PRs should be submitted to the development branch as the master branch is only modified for releases.
+All PRs should be submitted to the development branch.

 <h3>Dependencies</h3>
 You will need to have [Node](https://nodejs.org/) installed on your system as well as [Grunt](http://gruntjs.com/).
 Install Node and then, using your terminal, navigate to the directory in which you cloned the development branch.
 Then, perform the following command to install dependencies: